 Buyer Personas, Content Marketing, and Sales Funnels

-- Top of the funnel: Top of the funnel content is often used as brand awareness content and covers high search volume content.
+Top of the funnel content is often used as brand awareness content and covers high search volume content.
 Top of the funnel content is great for driving a lot of traffic, but it rarely, if ever, converts traffic to leads (initially).

-- Top of funnel content example: what is NMN (Nicotinamide Mononucleotide)? (authored by a company that sells anti-aging supplements).
+- Top of the funnel content example: what is NMN (Nicotinamide Mononucleotide)? (authored by a company that sells anti-aging supplements).

 - Buyer persona example: A middle-aged woman who is learning about anti-aging supplements.

-- Middle of the funnel: Middle of the funnel is steeped in low to moderate search volume topics and provides feedback to something that your company offers a specific solution for, yet without directly pushing sales content down the reader’s throat.
+Middle of the funnel is steeped in low to moderate search volume topics and provides feedback to something that your company offers a specific solution for, yet without directly pushing sales content down the reader’s throat.

 - Middle of funnel content example: can MNM slow down aging? (authored by a company that sells anti-aging supplements).